-The 2018-2019 North Central Region Healthcare Coalition (NCR HCC) Joint Risk Assessment (JRA) has been developed to provide the NCR HCC, and its associated Governance Board, chapters, and key stakeholders, with the information needed to identify and plan for risks that have the potential to significantly impact the health and medical system within the region.
-In addition, this document will aid the NCR HCC in strategic planning and the prioritization of activities, while helping to direct efforts aimed at addressing the gaps identified within the regional preparedness and response continuum.
+The 2019-2020 North Central Region Healthcare Coalition (NCR HCC) Joint Risk Assessment (JRA) provides the NCR HCC, and its associated Governance Board, chapters, and key stakeholders, with the information needed to identify and plan for risks that have the potential to significantly impact the health and medical system within the region.
+Additionally, this document directly supports the NCR HCC in strategic planning and the prioritization of activities, while helping to direct efforts aimed at addressing the gaps identified within the regional preparedness and response continuum.

-Further, the NCR HCC JRA will be provided to the Colorado Department of Public Health and Environment's Office of Emergency of Preparedness and Response (CDPHE-OEPR) and will be included in the CDPHE-OEPR State Jurisdictional Risk Analysis Report, as well as submitted to the Colorado Threat and Hazard Identification and Risk Assessment (THIRA) Review Board in support of the preparation of the annual Colorado State Preparedness Report.
+The annual NCR HCC JRA is provided to the Colorado Department of Public Health and Environment's Office of Emergency of Preparedness and Response (CDPHE-OEPR) and is incorporated into the CDPHE-OEPR State Jurisdictional Risk Analysis Report.
+It is also submitted to the Colorado Threat and Hazard Identification and Risk Assessment (THIRA) Review Board in support of the preparation of the annual Colorado State Preparedness Report.